UCLA Policy 132 : Workplace Violence Prevention

 IV.
 REPORTING PROCEDURES

-All members of the UCLA community are strongly encouraged to promptly report Workplace Violence to the appropriate authorities as outlined in the table below.
+All members of the UCLA community are strongly encouraged to promptly report Workplace Violence to the appropriate authorities as outlined in the table below and for incidents involving employees, within 24 hours of the incident, an online report must be completed on the Incident Reporting Portal.

 Incidents